aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

             const file = fileInput.files[0];
             const arrayBuffer = await file.arrayBuffer();

-            // Load your sample excel file in a workbook object const workbook = new Workbook(new Uint8Array(arrayBuffer));
+            // Load your sample Excel file in a workbook object const workbook = new Workbook(new Uint8Array(arrayBuffer));

             // Save it in HTML format